popgenDK/courses/summer2023/selectionScan/README.md

 #### Find the lactase gene annotation in the gff file

-Now let's try to look up LCT in the annotation file (gff file) that comes along with the genome.
+Let's also try to look up LCT in the annotation file (gff file) that comes along with the genome.

 The gene id for the lactase gene is LCT.